A Stochastic Operator Framework for Optimization and Learning with Sub-Weibull Errors: High Probability Convergence Analysis

-The high probability bound of \cref{pr:contractive} states that, w.p. $1 - \delta$, the error satisfies:
+The high probability bound of \cref{pr:contractive-hp} states that, w.p. $1 - \delta$, the error satisfies:

-We can see that the RHS is multiplied by $\log^{\theta'}(2/\delta)$, which grows as $\delta$ decreases.
+First of all, we can see that the right-hand side is multiplied by $\log^{\theta + 1}(2 / \delta)$, which grows as $\delta$ decreases.
 This implies that the more confidence we want in the bound (which requires $\delta$ to be smaller), the looser the bound becomes.
-Intuitively, smaller $\delta$ requires that we enlarge the bound to include more trajectory realizations $\{ x_i^\ell \}_{\ell \in \N}$.

-Similarly, if $\theta' = \max\{ 1/2, \theta \}$ is larger, then the bound becomes looser.
+Intuitively, smaller $\delta$ requires that we enlarge the bound to include more trajectory realizations $\{ \x^\ell \}_{\ell \in \N}$.
+Similarly, if $\theta$ grows larger, then the bound becomes looser.
 This is a consequence of the fact that the larger $\theta$ is, the heavier the tails of the additive noise are.

-We can further observe that the high probability bound (multiplicative factors notwithstanding) has a similar structure to the mean bound:

-Indeed, both bounds have a first term that depends on the initial condition and decays to zero as $\ell \to \infty$, and a second term that bounds the asymptotic distance from the fixed point.
-This second term depends on the additive noise, either via the bound on the mean $\sup_\ell \mu_i^\ell$ or the bound on its sub-Weibull parameter $\sup_\ell \nu_i^\ell$.
+We can further observe that the high probability bound -- multiplicative factors notwithstanding -- shares the structure of the mean bound of \cref{pr:contractive}.
+Indeed, both bounds have a first term that depends on the initial condition and decays to zero as $\ell \to \infty$, and a second term that bounds the asymptotic distance from the fixed point, and which depends on the additive error and the time-variability of the operators.

-Interestingly, the convergence rate of the mean error is $\chi_i > \zeta$, while the convergence rate appearing in the high probability bound is $\zeta$ itself.